- • Professor of Historical Theology

 - LCMS Commission on Doctrinal Review (1998-2001)

 In 2012, the Concordia Historical Institute (CHI) recognized him with the Distinguished Service Award for his dedication to Lutheran history, especially that of The Lutheran Church—Missouri Synod, and to CHI.
+Concordia University Chicago has honored Dr. Rast with both the Distinguished Alumnus of the Year Award (2021) and the Doctor of Letters degree, honoris causa (2017).

 When not teaching or traveling, Dr. Rast still enjoys the delving into history, especially from the Civil War era.
-He is a music enthusiast and his iPod playlist includes genres from Classical to Bluegrass—the more obscure the better.
+He is a music enthusiast and his iPod playlist includes genres from Classical to Classic Rock—the more obscure the better.
 But perhaps his favorite pastime is all things pertaining to railroads.
 He has an encyclopedic knowledge of locomotives, train stations, and routes.
-He is a long-time member of the Pennsylvania Railroad Technical and Historical Society and models the Pennsy in HO scale from the year 1948.
+He is a long-time member of the Pennsylvania Railroad Technical and Historical Society and models the Pennsy in HO scale in the year 1948.

 Works of Note